 The typical feature of international organisations is their specialisation in certain activities relevant for the EU's objectives.
 Certain international organisations, in particular the UN, are therefore subdivided into specialised agencies and offices.
-This specialisation, along with the capacity to provide cofinancing (its own or from other donors) should be the primary reasons for selecting a certain organisation as the best of alternatives; the selection must be justified and based on objective reasons.
+This specialisation, along with the capacity to provide co-financing (its own or from other donors) should be the primary reasons for selecting a certain organisation as the best of alternatives; the selection must be justified and based on objective reasons.

-Any DEVCO directorate that receives, at HQ or EU Delegation, a claim of an entity to be an international organisation, and there is an interest in cooperation with that entity in indirect management, shall do an assessment of the nature of the Organisation before proceeding to the pillar assessment.

-Mutatis mutandis provisions made in the context of Delegated Cooperation with the Member States' agencies (see section 3.2.2.3.), including the pillar assessment (see section 3.1.1.5.) and the Special Entity Assessment Sheet, apply to the cooperation with international organisations.
+Any DEVCO directorate that receives, at HQ or EU Delegation, a claim of an entity to be an international organisation, and there is an interest in cooperation with that entity in indirect management, shall do an assessment of the nature of the Organisation before proceeding to the pillar assessment.18 agencies (see section 3.2.2.3.), including the pillar assessment (see section 3.1.1.5.) and the Special Entity Assessment Sheet, apply to the cooperation with international organisations.